nagara-app/nagara_db_sqlite/README.md

 ## How does it work?

 All data sources are stored under `input`.
 If the original data source format is not JSON, a parser converts the data source to JSON and stores it under `input/converted`.
-A mapper file loads all input files, maps them to the TKDB object and exports them as a JSON file under `output`.
+A mapper file loads all JSON input files, maps them to the TKDB object and exports them as a JSON file under `output`.
 Prisma uses this JSON file to map it to its schema and exports it to a SQLite database under `output`.

+`jmdict_jlpt.json` and `radkfilex_kanjium.json` are special files created during the conversion.

 ![Creation process](tkdb_creation_process.png)